 The gongura has numerous health benefits.
 It is one of the best nutrient-dense and versatile green leafy vegetables available in the world.
 It is used in making various dishes.
 Rural and tribal people have been using these leaves for several years to treat their stomach-related problems.
-The rural people have also used this gongura leaf in their daily foods for its fantastic health benefits.
+The rural people use this gongura leaf in their daily foods to attain fantastic health benefits.

 Ponnatharam Stone (Raw) | For Permanent Hair Removal